james-priest/100-days-of-code-log-r2/README.md

 - Using the DataTransfer object to send data from the drag source to the drop destination
 - Logic to evaluate which drops are allowed and to carry those out

-The work in progress page is here : [Scramble Game v2](https://james-priest.github.io/node_samples/ch13-Drag-Drop/d-scramble2.html)
+Here's the work in progress: [WIP - Scramble Game v2](https://james-priest.github.io/node_samples/ch13-Drag-Drop/d-scramble2.html)

 **Links:**
 - Course Notes - [Chapter 13 - Drag and Drop](CH13-Drag-Drop.html)